 As September begins and we settle into our lives, it’s clear that the summer has come to an end.
 We are getting our kids back to school and starting to plan holiday travel based on school schedules while our Summer vacations fade into distant memory.
 This past summer, I traveled to Spain for a family vacation.
 For those who have not been, I highly recommend taking tapas tours with locals and touring the Prado Museum!
 When we got back home, I was thinking about our vacation and how stressful it is to travel when your family is in tow.
-There are many logistical considerations to ensure a smooth ride (e.g., did you bring the right chargers, do you have enough snacks for potential flight delays, did you leave enough time to clear security, etc).
+There are many logistical considerations to ensure a smooth ride when traveling by airplane with kids with autism (e.g., did you bring the right chargers, do you have enough snacks for potential flight delays, did you leave enough time to clear security, etc).
 Airports can be chaotic and overwhelming even for neurotypical adults and kids.
 Additionally, the changes in routine, unpredictability, crowds, noises (e.g., overhead announcements) and visual stimulation from all sides can all make the experience difficult for people on the spectrum.
 As a result, many families who have children with autism choose to give up flying or avoid unfamiliar vacation opportunities altogether.

 1. Use Social Stories